News and blog banners

 Here’s an overview of what you’ll need:

-• Book binding tape, adhesive, stapler, sewing kit, etc. to bind pages
+• Book binding tape, stapler, or sewing kit to bind pages

 • Decorating supplies like markers, paint, glitter, stickers, etc.